 7. All people are creative, but many struggle to find an outlet for their creative projects.
 Unfulfilled, we ruminate, go mad, or simply go to waste.
 That’s unnecessary.
 It’s not about dreaming, it is about animating the dream (Rajas).
 By seeing this through, you will have left footprints for others to follow.
 These are signs or your significance, your signature.

-8. Locked into the roles of the intellectual critic, and the professional bystander, a person becomes decadent (Tamas).
+8. Locked into the role of an intellectual critic, and the professional bystander, a person becomes decadent (Tamas).
 Avoid the trap of becoming an expert student, by creating and learning in balance.
-Don’t lock in to any rigid holding pattern that the intellectual mind desires.
 The creative process is where it’s at, for the movement of this creative energy is, as Dylan Thomas said, The force that through the green fuse drives the flower.

 9. To leave behind a body of work that you saw an end to is a worthy life to have led, and is worth walking the long road for.

 10. Co-operation with others as we move toward common goals is how we form meaningful relationships.
-This is participation and real trade that is healthy and not toxic.
 To work with one another in the pursuit of something worthwhile is to experience relationships in the profound way that people yearn for.
 To do this creatively is memorable.
 In fact, there is nothing else quite so meaningful.